Faster provable sieving algorithms for the Shortest Vector Problem and the Closest Vector Problem on lattices in $\ell_p$ norm: A Faster Provable Sieving Algorithm in Norm

-\subsection{Improvement using the birthday paradox}
+\subsection{Improvement Using the Birthday Paradox}

-We can get a better running time and space complexity if we use the birthday paradox to decrease the number of sampled vectors but get at least two vector pairs corresponding to the same lattice vector after the sieving iterations \cite{2009_PS,2011_HPS}.
-For this we have to ensure that the vectors are independent and identically distributed before step \ref{multI:short} of Algorithm \ref{alg:multI}.
-So we incorporate the following modification.
+We can obtain a better running time and space complexity if we use the birthday paradox to decrease the number of sampled vectors but obtain at least two vector pairs corresponding to the same lattice vector after the sieving iterations \cite{2009_PS,2011_HPS}.
+For this, we have to ensure that the vectors are independent and identically distributed before step \ref{multI:short} of Algorithm \ref{alg:multI}.
+Thus, we incorporate the following modification{, as discussed in \cite{2011_HPS}.
+Very briefly, the trick is to set aside many uniformly distributed vector pairs as centers for each sieving step, even before the sieving iterations begin.
+In each sieving iteration, the probability that a vector pair is not within the required distance of any center pair decreases.
+Now, if we sample enough vectors, then with a good probability at step \ref{multI:short}, we have at least two vectors whose perturbation is in $D_1\bigcup D_2$, implying that with a probability of at least 1/2, we obtain the \mbox{shortest vector.}}